Mahamwahid/hospital-media-viewer-backend/README.md

   ### 4. Run the server:
-  In development: npm run dev  --> visit: http://localhost:5000/health In production: npm start
+  In development: npm run dev  --> visit: http://localhost:5000/health

+  In production: npm start

  ### 5.Health Check Endpoint

- You can test is the server is running by using the following link:
+ You can test if the server is running by using the following link:

  http://localhost:5000/health